eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 -   **Legal requirements:** Describes the certification requirements, certification scope stemming from the Regulation.

--   **Scheme requirements:** Describes the EUDI Wallets, how to organize certification, and the content of a scheme and the accompanying IA.
+-   **Scheme requirements:** Describes the EUDI Wallets, how to organise certification, and the content of a scheme and the accompanying IA.

 -   **General scheme content:** Describes HLR related to content of the